 The Waipoua headwaters form from a small stream which flows from an enclosed steep native bush clad gully within the Tararua Forest Park and through the adjoining largely inaccessible grazed foothills.
 Patterns of vegetation typically reflect changes in grazing practice.
-Limited recreation occurs in the Tararua Ranges which adjoin this area outside the Forest Park solated foothills stream
+Limited recreation occurs in the Tararua Ranges which adjoin this area outside the Forest Park.